evert/evert.github.com/_posts/2014/2014-05-22-sabredav-2-released.md

 I just released sabre/dav 2.0.
 It's been 18 months since 1.8, and almost 5
 years since the 1.0 release, so it's been a long time coming.

-PHP 5.3 support is now dropped, and it spawned two new php packages:
+PHP 5.3 support is now dropped, PSR-4 adopted, and it spawned two new php
-[sabre/event][1] and [sabre/http][2].
+packages: [sabre/event][1] and [sabre/http][2].
 Hopefully they are useful beyond the realm of sabre/dav.

 We've made lots of performance jumps, did a ton of refactoring and added a bunch of new features.